How solar panels turn sunlight into reliable power and long-term savings for your home.

 - Net metering lets you trade excess power with the grid, earning credits when you overproduce and drawing power when the sun isn’t shining.

-Solar panels can feel a bit like magic, the sun hits your roof, and suddenly the lights in your kitchen turn on.
-While the result feels instantaneous, the science behind it is actually a straightforward series of steps.
-You don’t need a physics degree to understand it, but knowing the basics helps you make smarter decisions about investing in renewable energy.
-Our goal here is to demystify the journey of a photon from the sun to your socket so you can feel confident exploring solar options for your home.
+Solar panels can feel a bit like modern magic — the sun hits your roof, and suddenly the lights in your kitchen turn on.
+While the result feels instantaneous, the science behind it is actually a straightforward series of chemical and electrical steps.
+You don’t need an advanced physics degree to understand how do solar panels work, but knowing the underlying basics helps you make much smarter decisions when investing in renewable energy.
+Our goal here is to demystify the incredible journey of a photon from the sun all the way to your wall socket, empowering you to confidently explore the best solar options for your household.

 The Short Answer: How Solar Energy Works